evanpeikon/CausalEdge/README.md

 Establishing that protein A Granger-causes protein C tells us that A's past helps predict C's future, but it does not tell us whether this effect is direct or mediated through intermediate proteins.
 This distinction is important for understanding regulatory architecture.
 Consider a pathway where A regulates B, and B in turn regulates C. Standard Granger causality will detect A→C (since A's past predicts C's future), but this edge is spurious in the sense that A affects C only indirectly through B. Including such indirect edges obscures the true regulatory structure and inflates centrality metrics for upstream proteins.

 To address this, causal mediation analuysis is performed, which decomposes the total effect of A on C into direct and indirect components [20,21].
-The total effect, denoted c c, represents the overall influence of A on C. This can be partitioned into a direct effect $c^'$ (the influence of A on C that does not pass through any measured mediatior B) and an indirect effect $ab$ (the influence that operates through B).
+The total effect, denoted c c, represents the overall influence of A on C. This can be partitioned into a direct effect $c^{'}$ (the influence of A on C that does not pass through any measured mediatior B) and an indirect effect $ab$ (the influence that operates through B).
 The indirect effect is itself a product of two paths: the effect of A on B (the "a-path") and the effect of B on C controlling for A (the "b-path").
 These quantities are related by the mediation equation:

-$c=c^'+ab$
+$c=c^{'}+ab$

 The proportion of the total effect that is mediated through B is: